xython-monitoring/xython/README.md

 The current client is not finished, I need a bit of work to finish it ( adding some command parameter and autoguess server/port)

+## TLS server
+TLS communication with the client is handled by xyhton-tlsd.
+You need to have a working PKI (CA + key + cert).
+The key and cert used by xython-tlsd could be configured by:
+* setting XYTHON_TLS_KEY=path and XYTHON_TLS_CRT=path in $etcdir/xython.cfg
+* giving path directly to xyhton-tlsd arguments (--tlskey/--tlscrt)

+TODO: TLS server is still a PoC which simply works, I need to bench it.

+TODO: authentification of client will be done later

 # Architecture
 All active tests are handled by celery workers.
 Celery is a distributed tasks manager, this will permit to be scalable and/or ran tests on another host.
 Probably handling client data will also be handled by celery.

 For clustering, I will work on using a rabbitMQ cluster to see if it is doable.

+# clustering
+For replacing the shared memory of xymon, a rabbitmq message queuing is used.
+The usage of it is for the moment optionnal.

+xython-nshow is an example of using it for displaying a ncurses overview.

+Example of setupping the rabbitMQ xython user:
+> rabbitmqctl add_user xython "password"

+> rabbitmqctl set_permissions -p "/" "xython" ".*" ".*" ".*"

 # equivalence
 * xymonnet is replaced by xython_test on the celery cluster